margorpproject/Tutorial/MySQL/mysqldump.md

 > mysqldump --version

-If mysqldump is not found, you have to find the location of mysqldump.exe and add the folder path into system path.
-For Windows, the program should be found in:
+If mysqldump is not found, usually you can find it below in Windows.
+Just change the version number to your installed version.
 > c:\Program Files\MySQL\MySQL Workbench 8.0 CE

 If you have no permission to change system path, you can directly call the program as below.